 We serve Refugees, Asylees, Victims of Human Trafficking, Cuban and Haitian entrants, Special Interest Visa holders, Central American children and families, and other immigrants in various statuses.
-Below is a definition of each category and the number of clients served by IINE in Fiscal Year 2018:
+Below is a definition of each category and the number of clients served by IINE in Fiscal Year 2019:

-- Victims of Human Trafficking– IINE provided services to 4Victims of Human Trafficking (VoTs) in FY18.
+Victims of Human Trafficking– IINE provided case management services to 12 foreign-born Victims of Human Trafficking in FY19.
 The 2000 Trafficking Victims Protection Act (TVPA) authorizes the U.S. Department of Health and Human Services to certify foreign national survivors of labor and sex trafficking, making them eligible for public benefits to the same extent as refugees.

-- Immigrants of Various Statuses– IINE serves a wide variety of immigrants with different legal statuses.
+Immigrants of Various Statuses– IINE serves a wide variety of immigrants with different legal statuses.
 Many immigrants participate in our English and job training programs.